americusmaximus/ImageBox/README.md

 A path to the output file, or an output directory for the "Split" mode.

 ##### unit
-[Split] An image split unit type.
+[Split] An image split type.
 Possible values are "Pixel" and "Piece".
 Default value is "Pixel".

 ##### vertical
-An integer positive number of vertical units for image splitting.
+A positive integer number of vertical units for image splitting.
 The value is required for the "Split" mode.

 #### Example